Montana-Media-Arts/creative-coding-1/modules/week-1/_posts/2017-01-07-developmentenvironment.md

 2. A simpler solution (and the recommended one for this course), is to install a Bash-like CLI.
     - The disadvantage of this solution is that it is not as integrated as the "Windows Subsystem for Linux".
 However, for the little bit of CLI work you will do in this course, it works just fine.

 To get a Bash environment, windows users should install Git.
 Git can be downloaded from the following link;

 - [https://git-scm.com/download/win](https://git-scm.com/download/win)

-After downloading the program, right-click the install executable, and select "Run as Administrator".
+After downloading the program, right-click the install executable, and select "Run as Administrator". (**THIS IS IMPORTANT** You must run as administrator to give Git Bash necessary permissions.)

 ![Install Git as Administrator](../imgs/install-git-windows.png)